hou-yz/DeepCC-local/README.md

 ## Discussion

 MTMCT and ReID share many similarities because both problems rely on appearance and space-time information.
 The two problems are _different_ and seem to require different loss functions.
 In MTMCT the decisions made by the tracker are hard: Two person images either have the same identity or not.
 In ReID the decisions are soft: The gallery images are ranked without making hard decisions.
-MTMCT requires a loss that correctly classifies all pairs of observations.
-ReID instead only requires to a pair of images correctly for any  I query.
+MTMCT training requires a loss that correctly classifies all pairs of observations.
+ReID instead only requires a loss that correctly ranks a pair of images by which is most similar to the query.
 I will illustrate two ideal feature spaces, one for ReID and one for MTMCT, and argue that the MTMCT classification condition is stronger.

 <div align="center">
   <img src="http://vision.cs.duke.edu/DukeMTMC/img/classification.png" width="400px" />